 Pricing: Enterprise pricing averaging around $29,000/year.
 Three tiers (Basic, Professional, Enterprise) - contact for quotes.

 Limitations: Enterprise-only pricing puts it out of reach for smaller teams.
 No self-serve plan.
-The ROI case is strong for companies with 200+ hires per year, but hard to justify for a 20-person startup.
+ROI is strong for companies with 200+ hires per year, but hard to justify for a 20-person startup.

 Integrations: 85+ app integrations including Greenhouse, Lever, Workday, BambooHR, DocuSign, Slack, and Microsoft Teams.
-The breadth of ATS integrations makes it easy to trigger onboarding journeys from existing recruiting workflows.
+Wide ATS integration coverage makes it easy to trigger onboarding journeys from existing recruiting workflows.

 3. BambooHR - Best Value for Small and Mid-Size Teams

-The automated checklist system distributes tasks intelligently - IT gets device setup reminders, HR gets benefits enrollment tasks, and the hiring manager gets introduction scheduling prompts.
-It's straightforward, and it works without requiring a dedicated onboarding coordinator.
+Automated task distribution handles the sequencing intelligently - IT gets device setup reminders, HR receives benefits enrollment tasks, and the hiring manager receives introduction scheduling prompts.
+Straightforward by design, it works without requiring a dedicated onboarding coordinator.

 AI features: AI-powered applicant matching (for recruiting), job description generator, and sentiment analysis from employee surveys (Elite plan only).
-The AI features lean more toward the recruiting side; onboarding automation is primarily rule-based workflows.
+AI features lean more toward recruiting here; onboarding automation runs on rule-based workflows rather than genuine AI.

 Best for: SMBs that need onboarding bundled with core HRIS functionality at a predictable price.